dwetteroth/iForecast2/README.md

 To securely store your API keys, follow these steps:

-Create a .env file in the project root directory:
+Create a .env file in the project root directory

-Open the .env file in a text editor and add your API keys:
+Open the .env file in a text editor and add your API keys

-Ensure .env is ignored by Git to prevent accidental commits:
+Ensure .env is ignored by Git to prevent accidental commits

-Install dotenv-rails (if not already installed) to load environment variables:
+Install dotenv-rails (if not already installed) to load environment variables

-Modify config/application.rb to load .env automatically:
+Modify config/application.rb to load .env automatically

 Now, when you run the app, it will securely load API keys from the .env file.